danrot/master-thesis/02_state-of-the-art.md

 on the importance of this information).
-Each `ItemContext` has a relation to a person, who has been the developer of this item, to an organization in which the item has been developed, and additionally some relations to other items determining if this item acts or has been replace or derived from another item.
+Each `ItemContext` has a relation to a person, who has been the developer of this item, to an organization in which the item has been developed, and additionally some relations to other items determining if this item acts or has been replaced or derived from another item.

 An already more specified case of an `ItemContext` is an `ItemSpecification`, which would translate to an interface in programming or the description of a